 application includes the following:

-1. Completed application to the Master of Arts in Education program with a nonrefundable application fee of $50.00.
+1. Completed application to the Graduate Teacher Education program with a nonrefundable application fee of $50.00.

 2. Official transcripts from each college or university attended.